 Microsoft 401(k) & Retirement

-The Microsoft 401(k) is a retirement savings plan that allows employees to invest a portion of their salary into long-term investments and save for their retirement.Your contribution and the Microsoft match are 100% vested from day one with the company.
+The Microsoft 401(k) is a retirement savings plan that allows you to invest a portion of your salary into long-term investments to save towards retirement.

 Traditional Pre-Tax 401(k)

-Microsoft’s Mega Backdoor Roth Conversion
+Microsoft Mega Backdoor Roth Conversion

 MORE MICROSOFT INSIGHTS